BodyLab LLC | Effective from: March 12, 2022

 Email datenschutz@bodylab.ch

-3. Which law is applicable
+3. Which law applies

 Our data processing is subject to Swiss data protection law.

-Information about it, according to Art.
+• Information about it, according to Art.
 15 GDPR;

 4. What data do we store